Ill-Come-Up-With-The-Name-Later/InfiniteFunProject/README.md

 # Project Infinite Fun

 Minecraft Version: 1.21 PaperMC
+- To run this, you will need a 1.21 Minecraft server running PaperMC

 - If I'm being honest, I could never truly mention everything I've added here.
 IF you want to see what's been added, just download the plugin from the releases and see for yourself.
 This is just a small snippet I think.